 4. Collaboration Barriers

-A CRM must encourage collaboration by facilitating idea-sharing and problem-solving within your sales team and with other cross-functional verticals.
+All in all, a CRM must encourage collaboration by facilitating idea-sharing and problem-solving within your sales team and with other cross-functional verticals.
 A few CRMs do offer collaboration; however, they restrict the involvement of users to internal teams only.

-True collaboration happens when you can pool in the knowledge and insights of your internal and external stakeholders like consultants, partners, and vendors.
+True collaboration happens when you can pool the knowledge and insights of your internal and external stakeholders like consultants, partners, and vendors.

 As growing businesses scale, the need to collaborate with external subject matter experts like consultants and business partners increases.
 And businesses need this kind of true collaboration with internal and external stakeholders to help boost sales productivity.